marchof/java-almanac/site/content/features/records.md

 This is not a good idea, but the Java language won't stop you.
 In general, Java has no mechanism for expressing immutability.
 It is no different with reccords.

 4\.
 The implementations of `hashCode`, `equals`, and `toString` in the JDK are _not normative_.
 In particular, the current behavior of combining two hash codes as `31 * h1 + h2` could change.
 The behavior of `equals` is constrained by the general `Object.equals` contract, but there is no guarantee that the order of comparisons is fixed.
-You should not rely on the exact format of the`toString` result either.
+You should not rely on the exact format of the `toString` result either.

 5\.
 It is envisioned that in the future, records can be used for pattern matching, with a syntax somewhat like:

 ```
 switch (obj) {
-   case instanceof Point(x, 0) p: ... // Maybe the future—not in JDK 14
+   case instanceof Point(x, 0) p: ... // Maybe the future - not in JDK 14
    ...
 }
 ```